 The Committee has control of the Society and its property and funds.

-The Committee when complete consists of not more than 12 individuals including the Chairman, Vice-Chairman, the Honorary Secretary and Honorary Treasurer.
+The Committee when complete consists of not more than 12 individuals including the Chair, Vice-Chair, the Honorary Secretary and Honorary Treasurer.
 All members of the Committee and Officers shall be members.
 (12 maximum)

 Each Committee member may serve for a maximum of two consecutive terms of four years on the committee.
 A member shall not stand for re-election within two years of completing a term, except when appointed an Officer.
 A member’s maximum involvement with the Committee in any Office or Offices shall be 12 years.